fossas/faktory-plugins/batch/Batch.md

 ### `BATCH OPEN bid`
 - returns batch id, if successful

 Attempts to open a committed batch, so that new jobs and sub batches can be added.
-If the batches jobs have been processed then this will return an error.
+If all jobs within the batch have been processed then this will return an error.

 ### `BATCH CHILD bid child_bid`